 Is LPG Good for Cars – Does LPG Damage Engines?
 LPG vs Petrol Engine Life

 If you are thinking about LPG vs petrol engine life and converting your car or SUV to run on LPG, you would typically have a lot of questions.
-You want to know what does LPG do to an engine and if the conversion will damage your engine in any way before deciding.
+You want to know is LPG good for cars or does LPG damage engines before deciding.

 Let’s look at the facts about LPG vs petrol engine life so that you can make an informed decision…

-Is LPG Bad for Your Engine?
+Is LPG Good for Cars – Does LPG Damage Engines?
 What Does LPG Do to an Engine

 - Manufacturers offer dual-fuel models with the same warranties